-- Tumour samples, apart from in allowed circumstances should be obtained as fresh or fresh frozen and not FFPE and pathways of care to facilitate this collection should be established.
+- Tumour samples should be obtained as fresh or fresh frozen and not FFPE and pathways of care to facilitate this collection should be established.

 In a limited number of allowed circumstances optimised FFPE (see sample handling guidance) will be accepted (note the genomic interpretation will be lower quality).

 - Access to appropriate high quality DNA from both tumour and germline samples enabling Whole Genome Sequencing is required.